dr-tc/uu-campus-quest/content/explorer-1-quest.md

 ![image here](../images/quest-icon-1.png#right)
 {{< div-justify >}}
-Welcome to Magee's campus reception!
+Welcome to Derry/Londonderry's campus reception!
 You are now in the Martha Magee building, commonly referred to as MD, and affectionately known by students as 'Hogwarts'.

 Your quest is to obtain a campus map.
 This map will reveal the university's layout, guiding you through its various paths and buildings.
 {{< div-end >}}